2 Day Camp

 2 Days/1 Night

 Day 1 will be from Spring Island downriver to Frain Ranch where we will have lunch.
-After lunch, camp will be the next stop.
-Day 2 will start early to finish the Hell’s Corner section and move into the old Copco Reservoir footprint now called Kikaceki Valley.
+After lunch, the bigger whitewater starts and camp will be the next stop.
+Our seasonal camp is already up and very extravagant.
+Lots of activities, hammocks, shady beach, and gourmet meals.
+Large tents with cots and 3 inch sleeping pads along with linen and pillows!
+Hors d’oeuvres and games will be set up with ice cold beverages.
+A locally sourced, “foodie” dinner that night followed by a large filling breakfast the next morning.
+Day 2 will start early to finish the Hell’s Corner section and move into the old Copco Reservoir footprint now called Kikaceki Valley where we will have lunch.
 This will be an opportunity to see the river heal itself year after year.
-Our last lunch of the trip will be in this area.
-The finale will be an incredible float through Kikaceki Canyon (class 4+) for a wild ride and spectacular scenery.
-The take-out will be immediately after Kikaceki Canyon at Fall Creek access.
+We will finish the day through the class 4+ Kikaceki Canyon.
+54 Rapids total!
+An unforgettable experience.

-Our three day trip will include all of the Hells corner gorge putting in at Spring Island, the newly uncovered class 4 stretch Kikaceki Canyon, and a beautiful class 2-3 stretch through the former Iron gate reservoir now called the Kucascas Valley.
+Our three day trip will include all of the Hells Corner gorge putting in at Spring Island, the newly uncovered class 4 stretch Kikaceki Canyon, and a beautiful class 2-3 stretch through the former Iron gate reservoir now called the Kucascas Valley.
 This trip you will get to experience everything!
-We offer inflatable kayaking when the water and rapids allow and al the class 4 rapids the Upper Klamath has to offer.
+The first night is a stay at our seasonal camp described in the 2 day trip.
+Night two will be at the Quail House at the top of Kikaceki Valley.
+Day three is 15 miles through the dam removal footprint including Kikaceki Valley, Kikaceki Canyon and Kucascas Valley.
+Locally sourced, gourmet meals throughout.
+Inflatable kayaking available when the water and rapids allow on the last day.
 Guaranteed smiles for days!

 Details: